Little-Known Facts About Your Prepaid U.S. Bank ReliaCard

-This product from U.S. Bank caters to recipients of government benefits receiving unemployment compensation and/or child support payments.
+This product from U.S. Bank is designed to help people receive government benefits, such as unemployment compensation and/or child support payments.
 It is a debit card that is issued by state agencies in place of paper checks.

-Make sure your info is up-to-date.
+- Make sure your info is up-to-date.
 Make sure that the Card Services department (which can be reached 24/7 at the number on the back of your card) has your updated address and phone number.
-It will make it easier and faster for your card replacements to reach you and for your identity verification to go smoothly when talking to one of their call center agents.
+This will ensure that you can get card replacements quickly and easily.
+It will also ensure that your identity verification goes smoothly whenever you need to speak to a call center agent.

 Using Your ReliaCard for Gas

-As of September 1, 2010, the ReliaCard may be pre-authorized for a $74.00 hold when swiped at the pump outside of a gas station.
 The automated fuel dispenser is an unmanned terminal that doesn't "know" how much fuel you intend to purchase.
 Therefore, the second the card is swiped, the $74.00 hold is instantly initiated.
-If you have less than $74.00 in your account balance, then the card will be pre-authorized for the remaining amount on your card.
-Once the gas station comes and collects the funds for the actual gas purchase per your receipt, the difference of the hold will be available again in your card balance.
+(If you have less than $74.00 in your account balance, then the card will be pre-authorized for the remaining amount on your card.)
+Once the gas station comes and collects the funds for the actual gas purchase per your receipt, the unspent part of the hold will be available again in your card balance.

-Tip: If you go inside the gas station and pre-pay for your fuel, no other amounts will be held on the card and that will be the exact authorized funds.
+Don't pay outside at the pump—pay inside with the cashier instead.
+If you go inside the gas station and pre-pay for your fuel, no other amounts will be held on the card.
+You will only see the exact transaction amount.
+Per the card's FAQ, some ReliaCard programs don't even offer the pay-at-the-pump option, so you may need to always pay inside anyways.

 Frequently Asked Questions About ReliaCards

-If you go to a restaurant, or a bar, your card will be pre-authorized for about 15 to 30 percent over your actual bill to accommodate a gratuity amount if you wish.
+If you go to a restaurant or a bar, your card will be pre-authorized for about 15 to 30 percent (the official FAQ suggests 20 percent) over your actual bill to accommodate a gratuity amount if you wish.
 If you don't leave a tip on the card, it will still be over-authorized for that percentage and then settle for the actual amount on your receipt once the establishment submits the invoice for payment.

-Although these cards are pre-paid, some merchants can force transactions to go through and be honored by U.S. Bank.
-Therefore, knowing exactly what your balance is before you make a purchase, will prevent an over-authorization on your card account which can result in expensive overdraft fees.
-If you have opted in for the Overdraft feature that allows for the card account to go into the negative, keep in mind that overdraft fees will be assessed for EACH transaction that makes your account negative each time regardless even if it's by one cent.
+Although these cards are prepaid, some merchants can force transactions to go through and be honored by U.S. Bank.
+Therefore, knowing exactly what your balance is before you make a purchase will prevent an over-authorization on your card account and help you avoid expensive overdraft fees.
+If you have opted in for the Overdraft feature that allows the card account to go into the negative, keep in mind that overdraft fees will be assessed for EACH transaction that makes your account negative each time—even if it's only over by one cent.

-The ReliaCard comes with a security feature in that if you attempt three transactions and those are rejected, the card will automatically block itself to prevent further use until you call Customer Service to have them unblock it.
+The ReliaCard comes with a security feature to prevent unauthorized use.
+If you attempt three transactions and those are rejected, the card will automatically block itself to prevent further use until you call Customer Service to have them unblock it.
 The same is true if your PIN is entered incorrectly three times.

 When using an ATM, don't rely on the balance stated on your receipt as the most current information on your available funds.
-Always check your card through the automated phone line at 866-276-5114, or through access via the card's website at www.reliacard.com.
+Always check your card through the automated phone line at 866-276-5114 or by accessing the card's website: U.S. Bank ReliaCard.

+Call Customer Service to report your lost card immediately and request a replacement.
 If you have yet to receive your card replacement, you can access your funds by asking Customer Service for a funds transfer to a valid checking or savings account at a bank or credit union.
 Depending on where you live, there may be a $2.00 fee, but it's free otherwise.
-Make sure to call with the bank's 9-digit routing number and the account number handy.
-Depending on your financial institution, the funds may be available in 1 to 3 business days not counting the weekend, or holidays.
+When you call, make sure to have the bank's 9-digit routing number and the account number handy.
+Depending on your financial institution, the funds may be available in 1 to 3 business days, not counting the weekend or holidays.

-Finally, you're not obligated to continue to keep your ReliaCard account open.
-You may choose to have your government agency close it and request that your benefit funds be direct-deposited into your bank. credit union, or even another prepaid card program of choice.
+Finally, you're not obligated to keep your ReliaCard account open.
+You may choose to have your government agency close it and request that your benefit funds be direct-deposited into your bank, credit union, or even another prepaid card program of choice.